 Theoretical and methodological frameworks

 Over the past decades, a growing body of literature has explored the experiences of women, including mothers, in the workplace, with some of this work focusing on those in academic employment (Le Feuvre et al., 1999; Raddon, 2002).
 In parallel, some research has explored the experiences of mature students and of those ‘returning’ to HE later in life (Edwards, 1993).
 However, the overlap between mature students and student carers is only partial and carers as a category in its own right has only emerged recently in the sociologies of HE.
-For example, when it comes to the HE student population, mentions of ‘student parent’ or ‘student carer’ are hard to come by until the late 2000s.
+For example, when it comes to the HE student population, mentions of ‘student parent’ or ‘student carer’ are hard to come by until the 2000s.
 It is around that time that Karen Danna Lynch (Danna Lynch, 2008) published her novel study of student mothers in US academe and Tamsin Hinton-Smith a monograph based on her PhD thesis of UK-based lone student parents (Hinton-Smith, 2012).
 In the UK, the launch of a dedicated funding programme (Student Parents and Women’s Education) by the Nuffield Foundation, a UK-based charity, precipitated the emergence of student parents as a category of its own, leading to various publications about this group (Brooks, 2012; Callender et al., 2014; Lyonette, 2015; AUTHOR).
 The most eloquent evidence of the newly gained visibility of this category in the research literature lies maybe in the addition of a chapter on student parents by Margaret Sallee (2019) to the updated version of an edited volume on Student Engagement in Higher Education, whose earlier 2009 and 2013 editions altogether ignored this group (Quaye et al., 2019).
 In the context of the global Covid-19 pandemic, students and HE staff have found themselves negotiating new alignments and conflicts between care and paid work, providing a welcome stimulus for research into the field and growing awareness of the centrality of care work in maintaining our worlds (Tronto, 1993).
 Yet, as we shall see, research on care in HE remains patchy and, often, like the very group it investigates, sits at the margins of academia.
 It is often considered as ‘niche’ and can be faced with great resistance from 'mainstream’ sociological theories.